-Okay, first of all, I know that these companies are not the same, but having used all of them for domain registration and hosting, I’ve had nearly identical experiences with each and everyone of them.
+Okay, first of all, we know that these companies are not the same, but having used all of them for domain registration and cheap hosting, we’ve had nearly identical experiences with each and every one of them.
 Their prices and offerings are very, very similar, so I bundled them together.

 Things to Consider